carrot69/keep-presence/README.md

 # Keep Presence

-This program moves the mouse or press the shift keyboard key when it detects that you are away.
+This program moves the mouse or press a key when it detects that you are away.
 It won't do anything if you are using your computer.
 Useful to trick your machine to think you are still working with it.

 ## Demo